adityadroid/facelyt/README.md

 ### The stack & building from source

-The project is currently built using the latest Flutter Master, with Dart 2 enabled.
+The project is currently built using Android SDK 23 and Java.

-To build the project, ensure that you have a recent version of the Flutter SDK installed.
-Then either run `flutter run` in the project root or use your IDE of choice.

 ### :heart: Found this project useful?